Crazy Over Horses

 Crazy Over Horses is a 1951 comedy film starring The Bowery Boys.
 The film was released on November 18, 1951 by Monogram Pictures and is the twenty-fourth film in the series.

 Plot

 Louie is owed money by a stable-owner and sends Slip and the boys over to collect the debt.
 They return with a horse, My Girl, as payment.
 Local gangsters want the horse and switch their horse, Tarzana, for the gang's horse.
-They boys discover the ruse and the horses are switched several more times.
+The boys discover the ruse and the horses are switched several more times.